devequijo/mongo-interview/README.md

 # Task completed.

-Got one single agregation pipeline to get the retrive data, i understand that would be better to use {#out} or {$merge} to write a collection directly, Unfortunately my disk space is not enough to build my own mongoDB server on it, so i had to use MongoDB Atlas to make tests, so i there can't use {$accumulator} to make logic on the allDifs field. and had to work with tehm locally.
+Got one single agregation pipeline to retrive data, i understand that would be better to use {#out} or {$merge} to write a collection directly, Unfortunately my disk space is not enough to build my own mongoDB server on it, so i had to use MongoDB Atlas to make tests, so i there can't use {$accumulator} to make logic on the allDifs field. and had to work with tehm locally.

 ## Getting Started